 The iPS Core Facility offers:

-- Approximately 1,250 square feet of space in three tissue culture areas; one room is dedicated for viral work with iPS ES cells as BL2plus practice for higher safety protocol, and two tissue culture areas are for maintenance, expansion, and general handling of non-viral work related iPS and ES cell culture with BL2 safety practice.
+- Five rooms in Buildings 46 and 47 encompassing more than 2,500 square feet of space in four tissue culture areas; one room is dedicated for viral work with iPS ES cells as BL2plus practice for higher safety protocol, and three tissue culture areas are for maintenance, expansion, and general handling of non-viral work related iPS and ES cell culture and neuronal differentiation with BL2 safety practice.

-- Ten bio-safety cabinets, sixteen CO2 incubators, one three -gas incubator that allows controlling of O2 concentration, and bench areas.
+- 20 bio-safety cabinets, 33 CO2 incubators, and one three -gas incubator that allows controlling of O2 concentration, and bench areas.

-- Four bio-safety cabinets equipped with microscopes for observation and handling of cells in a clean and protected environment.
+- Five bio-safety cabinets equipped with microscopes for observation and handling of cells in a clean and protected environment.

-As of 2017, the iPS Core Facility has produced over 70 patient-specific iPS cells from Schizophrenia, Bipolar disease, Depression, Rett syndrome, Alzheimer disease, Down syndrome, and healthy person’s skin fibroblasts as controls.
-The number of cell lines and iPS cells continue to accumulate.
+As of 2023, the iPS Core Facility has produced more than 90 patient-specific iPS cells from people with schizophrenia, bipolar disorder, depression, Rett syndrome, Alzheimer's disease, Down syndrome, and healthy person’s skin fibroblasts as controls.
+Some of these cell lines are “isogenic” meaning they differ only in exact, specified genetic changes that allow for direct comparisons (for example, APOE3 vs. APOE4 Alzheimer’s risk gene variants).
+The number of cell lines and iPS cells continue to grow.

 The iPS core also provides for fee service for outside entities.
 To learn more, contact the iPS Core Facility Supervisor, Tak Ko.